 Child Custody Agreements Are Not Set in Stone

 Situations and circumstances change, and you may need to modify your child custody agreement.
 Sometimes a family court order is necessary.
 In either case, you must take immediate action.
 This requires either modification by a mediated agreement or a new family court order.

 In order to modify a custody order, you must show a changed circumstance – and prove that modifying the current order will be in your child’s best interest, or you can work together to reach a mutually agreeable child custody modification court order.

 Reasons to Modify a Child Custody Agreement

 A change of circumstance in any of the following areas may be suitable grounds for modifying your child custody agreement:

 - There have been significant changes in how much time the child in the case spends with each parent

-- One parent has moved out of the area and the parent plan needs modification
+- One parent has moved out of the area and the parenting plan needs modification

 - The child’s needs have changed and there are more (or less) costs for child care, health care, and/or education.

 If your circumstances have changed, please consider Mediation to modify your current custody order.